Stable Chimera States: A Geometric Singular Perturbation Approach: Analysis

 Therefore, the critical manifold \eqref{CoevolutiveInterCriticalManifold} is normally hyperbolic in the interval $\rho_{1}\in[0,1)$ if and only if $k_{1}<2\Delta_{1}$.
 Moreover, for stability notice that if $k_{1}<2\Delta_{1}$ then $\lambda_{1,2}<0$ for every $\rho_{1}\in[0,1)$.
 Finally, if now we consider $|\Omega|$ positive and suffiently small the normal hyperbolicity and attractiveness of the $\Omega=0$ case are persistent as the eigenvalues $\lambda_{1,2}$ of \eqref{JacobianMatrixCriticalManifold} depend differentiably on $\Omega$ \cite{Lax2007}. \end{proof} Hence, proposition \ref{PropositionInterOmega=0} states that as long as the natural frequencies of the first population are sufficiently sparse, every point in the critical manifold \eqref{CoevolutiveInterCriticalManifold} is normally hyperbolic and attracting in the interval $\rho_{1}\in(0,1)$, when the centers of the natural frequency distributions are sufficiently close.
 Observe that this conclusion matches with the global attractiveness condition of the Ott-Antonsen manifold discussed in the introduction of this work. \paragraph*{}Next, we study the case when only the intracoupling of one population evolves on time while preserving constant both the other intracoupling and the intercoupling strength.
 For convenience, we analyze system \eqref{FullReducedSystemLGVP}, under proposition \ref{LemmaRho2}, for $k_{1}$ adaptive.

 \begin{remark} It is important to highlight that the identification of two branches in \eqref{CoevolutiveInterCriticalManifold}, namely $\mathcal{C}_{0}^{+}$ and $\mathcal{C}_{0}^{-}$, is done for convenience of notation.
-Nevertheless, by definition \ref{CriticalManifoldDefinition}, every point in these branches conforms the critical manifold, regardless its location in a particular segment, as shown in figures \ref{Fig:InterFeedback} and \ref{Fig:IntraFeedback} for the co-evolutionary inter- and intra-coupling, respectively. \end{remark}
+Nevertheless, by definition \ref{CriticalManifoldDefinition}, every point in these branches conforms the critical manifold, regardless its location in a particular segment, as shown in figures \ref{Fig:InterFeedback} and \ref{Fig:IntraFeedback} for the coevolutionary inter and intracoupling, respectively. \end{remark}